Zotung language: Gender

-Some nouns have gender; however, nouns with gender are usually sex specific nouns such as animals or natural landscapes like hills, caves or species of organisms.
-Most of these nouns have endings like -nung, -pi, -paw, -ly that tell if they are feminine or masculine such as Luikunung (Name of a hill), Saepaw (Elephant), Sapi (Female offspring of an animal).
-Agreement in gender for adjectives can be observed such as with the neuter adjective ahoy.
-It has two other forms namely, masculine and common gender hoivo and feminine hoino.
-The initial a- indicates the common or neuter gender and -p- and -n- indicate masculine and feminine gender.
+Some nouns have gender; however, nouns with gender are usually sex specific nouns such as animals or natural landscapes like hills, caves, or species of organisms.
+Most of these nouns have endings like -nung, -pi, -paw, -ly that tell if they are feminine or masculine, such as luikunung (name of a hill), saepaw (elephant), sapi (female offspring of an animal).
+Agreement in gender for adjectives can be observed such as with the neuter adjective ahoy—it has two other forms namely, masculine and common gender hoivo and feminine hoino; the initial a- indicates the common or neuter gender and -p- and -n- indicate masculine and feminine gender.

 Animacy and inanimacy are distinguished in the various usages of certain pronouns.
 The third person accusative amo cannot be used with inanimate nouns so therefore the pronoun is dropped and the clitic a- conjugation is used for both the nominative and accusative cases.
 This is also true to some extent for the second person personal pronouns.
 The animate determiner pronoun hom- cannot be used for inanimate nouns.
-Pawmou, ymmo and vavoma are used with inanimate nouns instead.
+Pawmou, ymmo, and vavoma are used with inanimate nouns instead.

 Initial a-

 The initial a- is found in some nouns: arak (ale), amyn (scent), arran (branch), askare (wing).
 It is used on a very limited number of nouns that are inanimate and cannot stand alone without the prefix.
-When it is used with a noun that can stand alone, it denotes the genitive case and shows belonging of the object to a person as in arru (its bone), amitàe (its eyes), alemæ (its tail).
-The prefix can also be used to show definiteness in a very limited amount of nouns as in:
+When it is used with a noun that can stand alone, it denotes the genitive case and shows belonging of the object to a person, such as in arru (its bone), amitàe (its eyes), alemæ (its tail).
+The prefix can also be used to show definiteness in a very limited number of nouns, as in: